LoveBexa/wp-real-time-social-proof/readme.txt

 *  Customization Settings
 *  Verified sales badge
 *  And lots more in development

+== Upgrade Notice ==

+This is a major update.
+Please setup the plugin again to use the new features.

 == Installation ==
 Upload the plugin to your blog.
 Activate it.
 Visit Settings > Social Proof.
 Configure settings and verify working.
 Create s support thread in case of any issues.